Vrushank2107/GeoMatchX/README.md

 ## Development notes & recommendations

-- README previously assumed a Postgres/PostGIS + Prisma setup; the running code uses SQLite by default.
-Pick one approach and consolidate docs/code to avoid confusion.
-- For production and robust spatial queries, migrate to PostgreSQL with PostGIS and use Prisma or a trusted ORM.
-The `queryDb` helper currently performs a best-effort translation from some Postgres-style queries to SQLite — it is not a substitute for a proper spatial DB.
+- This README focuses on the **SQLite** development workflow; older notes mention Postgres/PostGIS + Prisma as an alternative.
+- For production and more advanced spatial workloads, consider PostgreSQL with PostGIS and an ORM such as Prisma.
-- Secure session cookies in production: sign/encrypt cookie contents or use a server session store.
+- Secure session cookies in production: sign/encrypt cookie contents or use a server session store (or adopt a library such as NextAuth).

 ## Troubleshooting

 - If the app can't find the database, set `DATABASE_PATH` or create the `data/` directory and ensure file permissions allow writes from your user.
 - If you hit errors related to PostGIS or Prisma, check whether you're accidentally using scripts intended for the Postgres workflow.
 For local dev just use `npm run seed` + `npm run dev`.

-## Next steps (optional help I can do)
+## Next steps / ideas

-- Convert the repo to a Postgres + Prisma setup (I can add Prisma schema, migrations and update the DB layer)
+- Convert the repo to a Postgres + Prisma setup (schema, migrations, and updated DB layer).
-- Harden session handling (signed cookies / NextAuth)
+- Harden authentication and sessions (e.g., signed cookies or NextAuth).
-- Enumerate and document all API endpoints in `src/app/api/`

----

-If you'd like, I can now update the `DATABASE_SETUP.md` and other docs to show both workflows (SQLite local dev and Postgres production) or proceed with any of the next steps above.
+- Re‑introduce and document a recommendations engine once the logic is ready.
+- Expand this README with screenshots or short GIFs showing:
+  - the candidate directory,
+  - the map with working geospatial queries,
+  - and the SME job brief flow.

+You can now clone this repo, run the steps under **Getting started**, and freely explore or extend GeoMatchX.